arnottmj/kudamon/README.md

 This is a game run in irb.
 It has been written in ruby with testing using rspec.
 To install the required gems run the `bundle` command.

-ALl of the ruby files in the lib directory need to be required.
+All of the ruby files in the lib directory need to be required.
 In order to do this navigate to the lib directory and run `require './setup.rb'` in irb.

 ### Configure the game

 This app requires their to be a game master.

 First, the game master must spawn kudamon, specifying a location.
-THey must then add this to a list of global kudamon.
+They must then add this to a list of global kudamon.
 For example,

 ```ruby
 chikapu = Chikapu.new([0,0])